Swyft/integration-samples/ios_integration.md

 ## Import Document

 Swyft Mobile can import document attachments through App Kinetics.
 App Kinetics requires that files are referenced from the dynamics file system.

+This service requires two parameters;

+* Filename
+* Mimetype

 The example provided below shows how to create a file reference to a text file in your application.

 ```Objective-C
 // In this example we take text from an String, and save it to the file system using the GDFileManager.